aws/copilot-cli/site/content/docs/developing/content-delivery.en.md

 You can also let Copilot manage the certificates for you by specifying `--domain` when you create your application.
 When doing this, you must specify `http.alias` for all your services deployed in the CloudFront-enabled environment.

 With both of these setups, Copilot will provision CloudFront to use the [SSL/TLS Certificate](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-alternate-domain-names.html), which allows it to validate the viewer certificate, enabling an HTTPS connection.

+## What is ingress restriction?

+Ingress restriction means that you're restricting the incoming traffic to come from a certain source.
+With CloudFront, we use an [AWS managed prefix list](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-aws-managed-prefix-lists.html) which restricts the allowed traffic to a set of CIDR IP addresses associated with CloudFront edge locations.
+For Copilot, this means that when you specify `restrict_to.cdn: true` your Public Load Balancer is no longer fully publicy accessible, and can only be accessed through the CloudFront distribution.
+This is desired because a CloudFront distribution can help gaurd against security threats to your services.